 2 – A large family villa in the South of France

 This one was a family group of 20 looking for a villa for a week in September.
-With five pre-school children in the group, security features such as a gated pool, as well as equipment like cots and high chairs and some kind of cook service were important requirements.
-They needed at least three double rooms and twin bedrooms for children.
+With five preschool children in the group, security features such as a gated pool, as well as equipment like cots and high chairs and some kind of cook service were important requirements.
+They needed at least three double bedrooms for the adults and twin bedrooms close by for their children.
 Nothing too chic in style.
-The preference for travel from the UK to France was by train, so the villa has to be near a train station.
+The preference for travel from the UK to France was by train, so the villa had to be near a train station.
 The budget was around £10,000.00 for the week, including the cook service.

 I have visited a number of fantastic family villas in France, so after speaking to the client about his plans, I started reaching out to the villa owners I know there.
 It took a while to check availability and filter through the villas available through villa companies, dismissing those which were not child-friendly enough.
 Out of the best villas I found, I recommended the three most suitable villas.

 The villa they booked

 A grand manoir with 11 bedrooms, situated in the Languedoc.
 It has two heated swimming pools, each with a self-closing/locking gate along with fencing all around the pool area.
 They have 3 cots and high chairs, so enough for this group.
 There’s also plenty for all ages to enjoy at the villa, from a games room to a wine cellar.
 I haven’t visited it personally but I know that the villa company has checked it for quality and recommends it highly.
 The total villa rental cost was approx. £6,000.00 for a week in September, plus the chef service, so within budget.

 3 – A summer villa in Tuscany near the coast